Penguin 4.0 Update 2016 Link Building Tips

 Link building is most definitely not bad.
 Building bad links is bad.
 Mueller’s recommendation to avoid link building is without a doubt appropriate because in general Webmasters build bad links while on a prerogative quest of PageRank (which, coincidently is only one of over 200+ metrics Google use when weighing your site)

-Google as well as other search engines use links to determine how to deliver high quality search results when a users enter queries into the search tool.
-Historically, prior to the launch of Penguin in 2012 the problem had been that Google wasn’t paying a lot of attention to the quality of links, but instead focused more on quantity verses quality.
+Google, as well as other search engines, use links to determine how to deliver high-quality search results when users enter queries into the search tool.
+Historically, prior to the launch of Penguin in 2012 the problem had been that Google wasn’t paying a lot of attention to the quality of links but instead focused more on quantity versus quality.

 Needless to say, SEO’s doing things automated, are missing the entire point of backlinks in the first place.

 One factor to consider, which most SEO’s and Webmasters are missing when going after high-quality backlinks is relevance.
 If you’re into office furniture design in Cape Town, but your SEO firm is building links to your website from India, those are bad links.

 Even worst is porn, directories and bookmark sites links that are completely unrelated to your niche.
 The only thing it tells Google is that you’re using illicit means to game PageRank, which indirectly tells Penguin or the WebSpam Team they should penalize your website from search until you clean up those links.
 The more relevant place to get links would be from office furniture design associations in South Africa like, BEE, IID or from previous projects, happy customers, or even websites in the same niche that already carry authority (editorial links)

-Actually, the right way to build high quality links is not to build them at all, but instead, earn them naturally.
+Actually, the right way to build high-quality links is not to build them at all, but instead, earn them naturally.
 The problem is that producing great content takes time, effort, and at the most of times, money.
-Many companies faced with this reality take short-cuts focusing too much on backlinks, and not enough on the other metrics Google use when weighing a site.
+Many companies faced with this reality take short-cuts focusing too much on backlinks, and not enough on the other metrics Google uses when weighing a site.

 As Mueller said, “I’d try to avoid that.
 It will likely lead to more harm than good”.